nurulazradm/acracadabra/README.md

         $ rspec

-4. Specify report recipients in the `.env` file.
+4. Specify 'from' address and report recipients in the `.env` file.
 Example:

+        FROM_ADDRESS=jeremy@livefront.com
         RECIPIENTS=jeremy@livefront.com

 5. Fire it up: